-This AMI Bounty Program will contain two broad categories of spending: Media, Marketing & Advertising (MMA), and administration.
-MMA spending will ensure that high quality media is secured for the marketing and advertising of the Polkadot brand, while the administration category ensures that reports on the performance of the AMI Bounty Program are professionally drafted and published.
+This AMI Bounty Program will contain three broad categories of spending: Media, Marketing & Advertising (MMA), administration, and Treasury refunding.
+MMA spending will ensure that high quality media is secured for the marketing and advertising of the Polkadot brand, while the other two categories ensure that reports on the performance of the AMI Bounty Program are professionally drafted and published and that rogue media spends on OpenGov are refunded to the Treasury from these earmarked funds.

-All spends under this AMI Bounty Program are to be facilitated by Child Bounties, where the Parent Bounty Curator members must reach a $\frac{2N}{3}$ consensus on the amounts of the Child Bounties, the purposes and expected deliverables of the Child Bounties, the Child Bounties' Curator Structures and fees, the expectations of the Child Bounties' Curator members, and the beneficiaries of the Child Bounties.
+All spends under this AMI Bounty Program are to be facilitated by Child Bounties, where the Parent Bounty Curator members must reach a $\frac{2N}{3}$ consensus on the amounts of the Child

+Bounties, the purposes and expected deliverables of the Child Bounties, the Child Bounties' Curator Structures and fees, the expectations of the Child Bounties' Curator members, and the beneficiaries of the Child Bounties.
 The process of establishing Child Bounties depends on the broad spending category under which they fall.
 The overall goal is to fund sensible deliverables as determined by market prices and compensate curation at a rate of ~\$50 USD per hour.